CHEMOUT: CHEMical complexity in star-forming regions of the OUTer Galaxy. V. Chemical composition gradients as a function of the galactocentric radius: Conclusions and outlooks

 \section{Conclusions and outlooks}

-In this paper, we studied the chemical composition of 35 star-forming regions in the OG ($9\leq R_\text{GC}\leq24$~kpc), using IRAM 30m telescope data from the CHEMOUT project.
-We identified 39 molecular clumps, and analyzed the molecular species detected in the greatest number of targets across our sample, i.e., HCN (39/39), HCO$^+$ (39/39), \textit{c}-C$_3$H$_2$ (38/39), H$^{13}$CO$^+$ (30/39), HCO (29/39), and SO (25/39).
-We estimated their column densities and calculated the fractional abundances of these species w.r.t.
-H$_2$.
+In this work, we studied the chemical composition of 35 star-forming regions in the OG ($9\leq R_\text{GC}\leq24$~kpc), using IRAM 30 m telescope data from the CHEMOUT project.
+We identified 39 molecular clumps and analyzed the molecular species detected in the greatest number of targets across our sample; i.e., HCN (39/39), HCO$^+$ (39/39), \textit{c}-C$_3$H$_2$ (38/39), H$^{13}$CO$^+$ (30/39), HCO (29/39), and SO (25/39).
+We estimated their column densities and calculated the fractional abundances of these species with respect to H$_2$.
 We also updated the abundances of H$_2$CO (18/18) and CH$_3$OH (17/18) from \cite{fontani2022chemoutII}, using the H$_2$ column densities obtained from the new NIKA2 continuum maps.

-The fractional abundances of the studied species with respect to H$_2$ estimated assuming a gas-to-dust ratio dependent on $R_\text{GC}$ \citep{giannetti2017galactocentric} show a decreasing trend with the Galactocentric radius.
-For HCN, HCO$^+$, \textit{c}-C$_3$H$_2$, HCO, SO, H$_2$CO, and CH$_3$OH the abundances scale as the elemental abundance of carbon ([C/H]) between the Solar circle and $\sim24~$kpc.
+The fractional abundances of the studied species with respect to H$_2$ estimated assuming a gas-to-dust ratio dependent on $R_\text{GC}$ \citep{giannetti2017galactocentric} show a decreasing trend with the galactocentric radius.
+For HCN, HCO$^+$, \textit{c}-C$_3$H$_2$, HCO, SO, H$_2$CO, and CH$_3$OH the abundances scale as the elemental abundance of carbon ([C/H]) between the solar circle and $\sim24~$kpc.
 This indicates that the efficiency in the formation of these molecules, which scales with the availability of the parent element (i.e., C), is at least as high as that found in the local Galaxy.
 Instead, the decreasing rate of SO is higher than that of [S/H], indicating a lower efficiency in the formation of this species in the OG.
-Conversely, the decreasing rate of H$^{13}$CO$^+$ presents the puzzling results of being lower than that of [$^{13}$C/H], resulting in a higher formation efficiency in the OG, compared to the inner Galaxy.
+Conversely, the decreasing rate of H$^{13}$CO$^+$ presents the puzzling result that it is lower than that of [$^{13}$C/H], resulting in a higher formation efficiency in the OG compared to the inner Galaxy.